Rappsilber-Laboratory/XiSearch/README.md

 For a site-specific modification that is not always on (site-specific and variable), the modification is introduced in brackets in the sequence

     GRS(ph)KMLN

+If more then one modification is expected to present, these can be defined as a list separated by "|".
+E.g. modification on a specific Serien can be ph or ac (or none) would be defined as:

+    GRS(ph|ac)KMLN

 In the .config file for the search, the associated known modification for phospho is then defined